cameronfabbri/Autoencoder/README.md

 ## MNIST Autoencoder

-An autoencoder specifically for the MNIST dataset that uses convolutions, transpose convolutions, and fully connected layers.
+Just an autoencoder example, specifically for the MNIST dataset.

-This compresses the image from 786 dimmensions down to 128.
+This compresses the image from 786 dimmensions down to 8.

 ## Usage
 ```python